TonyViT/ViveFocusAR/README.md

 * Connect your Vive Focus to the USB port of your PC
 * Install the app on your Vive Focus device
 * Launch it from your Vive Focus.
 You can find it inside the menu Library -> Installed
+* Give the app the rights to access the cameras when requested
 * You should see your camera stream and a little planet floating in the air
 * Point your controller to the planet to see it spinning
 * Point your controller and press the touchpad with your thumb to drag the planet to a new position